Use solution checker to validate your solutions

 Run solution checker rules locally

-The following table lists the component type, rule description, severity, and whether validation occurs when configured for solution import with managed environments.
-More information: Enable managed environments
+The following table lists the component type, rule description, severity, and category.
+Critical violations are blocked or warned when configured for solution checker enforcement with managed environments.
+More information: Use solution checker in Managed Environments (preview)

 Solution import validation with managed environments is a preview feature.

 |Plug-in or workflow activity||meta-remove-dup-reg||Avoid duplicate Dataverse plug-in registrations.||Critical||Performance|

 |Plug-in or workflow activity||meta-avoid-reg-no-attribute||Include filtering attributes with Dataverse plug-in registrations.||Medium||Performance|